Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 ```

+If you have NVIDIA graphics card, see the instructions for NVIDIA Graphics Driver, Cuda Toolkit and CUDNN installation at the end of this document, or by clicking https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide#the-gpu-support-prerequisites.

-For the instructions on how to use the OpenCV version 3.1, please see https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-OpenCV-3.1-Installation-Guide
+For the instructions on how to use the OpenCV version 3.1, please see https://github.com/BVLC/caffe/wiki/OpenCV-3.1-Installation-Guide-on-Ubuntu-16.04

 The configuration settings will differ for OpenCV 3.1 as you can see above, but here we continue with the basic settings that imply the version 2.x.